-Responsibilities of the SITL (Cont.)
-Prepare periodic predictions.
-Analyze existing information and provide predictions of future status for use in planning. · Assemble information on alternative strategies. · Document alternatives · Provide weather forecasts.
-FEMA Visual 3.14
+- Prepare periodic predictions.

+- Analyze existing information and provide predictions of future status for use in planning.

+- Assemble information on alternative strategies.

+- Document alternatives.

+- Provide weather forecasts.

+🗿 FEMA

 The ICS Form 209 Incident Status Summary is prepared by the Situation Unit.
 Resource information is obtained from the Resources Unit.
 The form is duplicated and copies are distributed to the Incident Commander and staff, all Section Chiefs, Planning Section Unit Leaders, and Agency Dispatch Centers.
 It is posted on the display board located at the Incident Command Post (ICP).